ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 request failed: Authorization failure
 ```

 Request with correct scope attribute included will result in a successful invocation.
-Example of such JWT is as follows:
+An example of a JWT that has the correct scope attribute is as follows.

 ```
 {